 She complements his strength with her own; a more diminutive and more attractive strength of beauty, grace, speed and balance.

-Yes, her strength is called smaller (more diminutive), and in many cases it physically is.
+Her strength is called smaller (more diminutive), and in many cases it physically is.
 (Compared, of course, to her skating partner.
 Compared to most people, male and female, a female Olympic skater is very strong.)
 But “diminutive” strength is not what I will focus on now: Her strength is also called “more attractive.”
-That, of course, is a matter of taste: I am a heterosexual woman, and find male strength more attractive.
+That, of course, is a matter of taste: I am a heterosexual woman and find male strength more attractive.

 Such a mindset does not care about the needs of both genders equally.
 Such a mindset comes from a heart colder than the ice on a skating rink.
 And the hierarchist’s cutting answer, sharper than the blades on ice skates, to the one whose needs are ignored?: “Just submit more.
 And do it joyfully.”
 Pro skaters on the other hand, male and female, have to consider both partners and their needs and skills.